-The doctors of Medicine With Morality want to state very clearly that we should never create human life for the purpose of destruction, whether for research or for stem cells or for organ transfer.
+The doctors of Medicine With Morality want to state that we should never create human life with the purpose of destructive research or the transfer of mature organs.

-The doctors of Medicine With Morality want to remind you that there are already prominent Australian voices calling for the sacrifice of later-stage embryos with formed organs instead of using stem cellsiii.
 We must not tread the pathway of devaluing human life at any point.

-The doctors of Medicine With Morality want to state very clearly that in the field of medical science we should never sacrifice one human life for another.
+The doctors of Medicine With Morality want to state that in the field of medical science we should never sacrifice one human life for another.

 Although the doctors of Medicine With Morality believe that medicine must hold to certain moral absolutes, this argument is not just one of moral law.
-Sacrificing one human life for another places us in the invidious position of ultimately deciding which lives are worthy to be lived, of weighing one disability or defect against another, or even of one age against another.
+Sacrificing one human life for another places us in the invidious position of ultimately deciding which lives are worthy to be lived and which can be discarded - whether for reason of maturity or weighing one disability or defect against another.
+We must not tread the pathway of devaluing human life at any point.

-The doctors of Medicine With Morality want to state very clearly that sacrificing human embryos to get stem cells is not necessary.
-There is proven success of non-embryonic stem cellsiv and these are also showing they can behave as embryonic cellsv.
+The doctors of Medicine With Morality also want to state that sacrificing human embryos to get stem cells is not necessary.
+There is proven success of non-embryonic stem cells^{iv} and these are also showing they can behave as embryonic cells^v.